Isaac C. Parker: Federal judicial service

-Parker's court had final jurisdiction over federal crimes in the Indian Territory from 1875 until 1889, as there was no court available for appeals.
-The Five Civilized Tribes and other Native American tribes in the Indian Territory had jurisdiction over their own citizens through their tribal legal systems and governments.
-Federal law in Indian Territory applied to non-Indian United States citizens.
+Parker's court had final jurisdiction over federal crimes in the adjacent Indian Territory for 14 years from the time of his appointment in 1875 until 1889, as there was no other court available for appeals except to the President of the United States through his recently established (1870) United States Department of Justice.
+The Five Civilized Tribes and other Native American tribes assigned in the Indian Territory had jurisdiction over their own citizens through their semi-independent tribal legal systems and governments allowed by treaty.
+Federal law in the Indian Territory applied to non-Indian United States citizens.

-According to Congress, the federal court for the Western District of Arkansas was to meet in four separate terms each year: in February, May, August, and November.
-The court had such a large caseload that the four terms ran together.
-Parker's court sat six days a week in order to ensure prosecuting as many cases as possible each term, and often up to ten hours each day.
-In 1883, Congress reduced the jurisdiction of the court, reassigning parts of the Indian Territory to federal courts in Texas and Kansas; however, the increasing number of European-American settlers moving into the Indian Territories still increased the court's workload.
+According to the policies set up by the United States Congress, the federal court for the Western District of Arkansas was to meet in four separate terms each year, in February, May, August, and November.
+However, the court had such a heavy caseload and wide territorial jurisdiction that the four terms were run continuously.
+Parker's court sat for six days a week in order to ensure prosecuting as many cases as possible in each term, and often in session for up to ten hours each day.
+Finally eight years later, in 1883, the Congress reduced the jurisdiction and territory of the district court, reassigning parts of the Indian Territory to the south and the north borderlands to federal courts in adjacent states of Texas and Kansas (admitted earlier to the Union in 1845 and 1861, respectively); however, the increasing number of European American settlers moving into Indian lands and increased strife and criminal activity in sparsely settled areas still increased Parker and the court's workload.

-From May 1, 1889, Congress made changes to allow appeals of capital convictions to the United States Supreme Court.
+From May 1, 1889, (because of the opening of the newly organized Oklahoma Territory further west and some parts of the Indian Territories to White settlers in the famous Oklahoma Land Rush of 1889 of that earlier April), Congress made changes to allow appeals of capital convictions to go instead to the U.S. Supreme Court in Washington, D.C..
 Forty-four cases in which Parker imposed the death penalty were appealed to the Supreme Court.
 It overturned and ordered a re-trial for 30 of them.

-While serving as a district judge in Fort Smith, Parker also served on the Fort Smith School Board.
-He was the first president of St. John's Hospital, established by the local St. John's Episcopal Church.
-(In the 21st century, the hospital is known as Sparks Health System).
+While serving as a federal district judge in Fort Smith, Parker also was active in the local community, serving on the Fort Smith School Board.
+He was the first president of St. John's Hospital, established by the local parish St. John's Episcopal Church.
+Today, this hospital still exists as a medical agency (although affiliated with a different Protestant denomination) as Baptist Health Fort Smith.

-In his time on the court, Parker presided over a number of high-profile cases, including the trial of Crawford Goldsby, known as "Cherokee Bill", and the "Oklahoma Boomer" case involving David L. Payne, a non-Indian who illegally settled on lands in the Indian Territory.
-In 1895, Parker heard two cases involving Crawford Goldsby (Cherokee Bill).
-In the first, Goldsby was charged with killing a bystander during a general-store robbery in 1894.
+In his time on the federal court, Parker presided over a number of high-profile cases, including the trial of Crawford Goldsby, famously known as "Cherokee Bill", and the "Oklahoma Boomer" case involving David L. Payne, a non-Indian who illegally settled on tribal lands in the Indian Territory.
+In 1895, Parker heard two cases involving Goldsby.
+In the first, Goldsby was charged with killing a bystander during a general-store robbery the year before in 1894.